 The Dalai Lama’s mission is an eternal commitment to the pursuit of peace and enlightenment for all.
 This spiritual leader of Tibet, who stepped down from his political position in 2011, has many admirers.
 They embrace his vision, live the compassion without borders motto he professes and appreciate his wisdom and easy-going nature.

-“I’ve been exposed to his teachings on compassion and the need for us all to bring it into our daily lives,” said Vivian Francis ’10 (MA, Peace & Justice Studies).
+“I’ve been exposed to his teachings on compassion and the need for us all to bring it into our daily lives,” said Vivian Francis ’10 (MA, Peace and Justice Studies).
 “He’s a source of major inspiration.
 He talks about what is within us and what we can take away from his teachings, things like compassion, integrity, love and service.”

 Michaela Fortunato, a senior business administration major, was at the front of the line to get into the JCP.
 She echoed what other USD students felt.